FangLabNTU/Oligomer-Finder/README.md

 # Oligomer-Finder
 Oligomer-Finder is a program for seed molecule guided oligomers screened and annotation for MS/MS data.
+This project is licensed under the terms of the [MIT License](./LICENSE).

 ![Cover](https://github.com/FangLabNTU/Oligomer-Finder/assets/67109373/b4018489-a248-4aa4-9c00-b2003291b166)